PratikWayase/system-design-Handbook/README.md

 Multiple server instances (A, B, C) operate in parallel, distributing incoming user requests via a load balancer.
 If one instance fails (e.g., Server B), traffic is dynamically rerouted to Servers A and C without downtime.

+#### Active-Passive Pattern

+The active-passive pattern prioritizes simplicity and resource efficiency.
+In this model, one primary instance handles all traffic, while secondary instances remain on standby, ready to take over in case of failure.
+While not as scalable as active-active, it ensures predictable failover with minimal infrastructure costs.

 ## System availability in Numbers